MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-connect-expressroute.md

 ### Ping the Azure Stack VM

-1. Sign in to the Azure Stack user portal using a user account.
+1. Sign in to the Azure Stack user portal.

 1. Find the VM that you created and select it.